HenryRoutson/Soil-value-calculator/README.md

  #  Soil value calculator

-GUI software made to automatically finds the mix of fertilizers to get soil to ideal nutrient values or determines the capacity of a soil for a certain fertilizer.
+GUI software made to automatically find the mix of fertilizers to get soil to ideal nutrient values or determines the capacity of a soil for a certain fertilizer.

 Built for windows.